Investors

 Structured liquidity programs

 Structured liquidity events are typically initiated by a company.
-There are two types: tender offers and auctions.
+Two types of company-initiated liquidity events are tender offers and auctions.

 Tender offers

-A tender offer allows multiple sellers (usually employees and early investors) to sell their shares to a group of investors or back to the company at a predetermined price over a 20-business day period.
-Companies running tender offers have control over which buyers and sellers may participate, and they also control the price of the transaction.
-Tender offers come with stricter SEC regulations than other types of secondaries.
-There’s no firm legal definition of a tender offer; rather, lawyers and regulators weigh eight different factors when determining whether a sale qualifies as one.
+A tender offer allows multiple sellers (usually employees and early investors) to sell their shares to one or more groups of investors or back to the company at a predetermined price following a 20-business day period.
+Companies running tender offers have control over which buyers and sellers may participate and the price of the stock to be sold in the transaction.
+Tender offers have a more regulated process under Securities and Exchange Commission (SEC) provisions than other types of secondary transactions.
+While there is no legal definition for a tender offer, regulators have provided guidance on the various factors to take into account in evaluating whether a translation may qualify as one.

 Auctions

-An auction uses supply and demand dynamics to decide the price and volume for a secondary transaction.
-Instead of using a predetermined price, potential buyers and sellers enter bids and offers for prices at which they would transact, and a market operator determines a price that will best match supply and demand.
-Auctions are typically organized by the company and conducted by a secondary platform.
+An auction uses supply and demand dynamics to determine the price and volume inr a secondary transaction.
+These transactions are typically organized by the company.
+Instead of using a predetermined price, potential buyers and sellers enter bids and offers for prices at which they would agree to transact.
+Often, a third-party market operator and secondary platform such as Carta can help determine a price that will best match supply and demand.

 Direct secondary sales

 To retain as much control as they can, companies and existing investors often have a right of first refusal (ROFR) in place.
-This gives them the option to buy back stock before a shareholder is allowed to initiate a direct sale to an outside investor.
-Companies also sometimes place transfer restrictions on issued stock that allow them to block direct sales.
+This gives them the option to purchase the stock before a shareholder is permitted to enter into a direct sale to other investors.
+Companies also sometimes place transfer restrictions on issued stock that allow them to block direct sales, unless first approved by them.

-There are several other secondary markets across the broader private market landscape.
+There are several other secondary markets across the broader private market landscape, including fund secondaries, secondary buyouts, and GP-led secondaries.
 Each offers one of the various participants in the private market ecosystem a path to liquidity.
-These include:

 Fund secondaries